Cross section (geometry): Plane sections

-Mathematical examples of cross sections and plane sections
+Examples

-Colored regions are cross-sections of the solid cone.
+Colored regions are cross sections of the solid cone.
 Their boundaries (in black) are the named plane sections.

 A cross section of a polyhedron is a polygon.

 The conic sections – circles, ellipses, parabolas, and hyperbolas – are plane sections of a cone with the cutting planes at various different angles, as seen in the diagram at left.

-Any cross-section passing through the center of an ellipsoid forms an elliptic region, while the corresponding plane sections are ellipses on its surface.
+Any cross section passing through the center of an ellipsoid forms an elliptic region, while the corresponding plane sections are ellipses on its surface.
 These degenerate to disks and circles, respectively, when the cutting planes are perpendicular to a symmetry axis.
 In more generality, the plane sections of a quadric are conic sections.